Testimonials vs Reviews: Dominate the Feedback Landscape!

 Develop and Build Relationships with Fans

 Every single customer is a potential recommender.
 In other words, if you invest in providing a great experience, they will reward you with referrals.
+A reference letter can serve as a general endorsement from satisfied customers.

 Recommendations are actually referrals.
 And referrals should not be a surprise, they should be part of a lead-generating system.